NordicMuseum/Nordic-Museum-Audio-Guide/docs/index.md

 ![Nordic Museum Audio Guide Screenshots](assets/appScreenshots.png)

-A new audio guide for the Nordic Museum, forked from [Warhol Out Loud](https://github.com/CMP-Studio/TheWarholOutLoud).
+The **Nordic Museum Audio Guide** is a stand-alone audio guide app used at the Nordic Museum in Stockholm, Sweden.
+The app was forked from [Warhol Out Loud](https://github.com/CMP-Studio/TheWarholOutLoud) and expanded with additional functionality during the Spring of 2017.
 The app was released to the public in June 2017 (see [release schedule](https://github.com/NordicMuseum/Nordic-Museum-Audio-Guide/releases)).
+In 2019, the app code was rewritten from scratch in the latest version of React Native.

+**The app code is open source and any museum with similar needs can use it to build their own audio guide app.**

+Additional questions regarding the app can be answered by Aron Ambrosiani at the Nordic Museum.
+E-mail: aron.ambrosiani@nordiskamuseet.se, phone +46851954564.

 ### Development Notes